25th March Greek Independence Day – less known details: contributions of women to the Greek Revolution

-This year on the 199th anniversary of the Greek Independence Day, all public celebrations were suspended due to the measures to prevent the spread of the corona virus.
+This year on the 200th anniversary of the Greek Independence Day, all public celebrations are suspended due to the Covid-19 measures, which was also the case in 2020.

-The film Manto Mavrogenous (1971) by Kostas Karagiannis, broadcast on 25th March on ANT1, inspired me to present some information about one of the two heroines of the War of Independence.
+It was the film Manto Mavrogenous (1971) by Kostas Karagiannis broadcast on 25th March last year on ANT1, that inspired me to present some information about one of the two heroines of the War of Independence.

 The heroes were many, but some of the leaders in the War of Independence stood out for bravery and contributed greatly to the cause .